 My overall purpose with this site is to help, encourage, and coach those who struggle to keep it all afloat in this valley of endless work and non-stop demands on your time.
 I am very passionate about the need for balance, and feel we are seriously in a state of crisis — where the increasing speed of change and degree of complexity, combined with 24/7 availability is making it very difficult for the average person to cope on a day to day basis.
-A simple example is that of a car being driven too fast for too long – eventually something is going to break.

 Why a “Christian perspective” on achieving work/life balance?